PAST

 January 8 - April 16, 2021

 Celebrating the rich and often under-appreciated roles that women play in the struggle for gender and racial equity, Deeds Not Words highlighted a far reaching lineage of women’s work for social justice.
 Encompassing suffrage, dress reform, civil rights, and economic equality, the show includes work by Alice Constance Austin, Pat Boas, Elena del Rivero, Angela Ellsworth, and Lava Thomas.
-This inspired pairing of artistic expression honors women and illuminates the necessity of acknowledging not only their voices, but their actions as well.
+This inspired pairing of artistic expression honors women and illuminates the necessity of acknowledging not only their voices, but also their actions.

 Jo Ann Robinson, 2018.